 One of the greatest gifts of God is free will.
 It is the ability for us humans to make our own choices.
 Through free will, we have the freedom to do what we want and whatever pleases us.
 The gift of free will was given to the first human parents, Adam and Eve.

 Looking back at our history, the way we handle free will shows how INCOMPETENT we are in using it.
-Our practice of free will has resulted to many suffering in this world.
-Much of the pain we experience right now are the direct cumulative and compound effects of previous bad choices we make as individuals and as a nation.
+Our practice of free will has resulted in many suffering in this world.
+Much of the pain we experience right now is the direct cumulative and compound effects of previous bad choices we make as individuals, nation, and race.